yanatan16/yanatan16.github.io/_posts/2020-06-01-race-report-niwots-challenge-2020.markdown

 We easily navigated up the ridge, across the power lines, onto the jeep track, onto the maintained road, over the ridges to the final high point and final book on the course at 8:30am.
 At this point, all the navigational challenges are done and theres only 5ish miles of downhill maintained trail left.
 With 3.5 hours to spare, we knew we were going to finish.
 Marvin and Wes were excited but tired.
 Wes had a blister on his heel the size of a quarter that popped and felt better.
 John was tired and wanted to drop back from the group.
 I kept pushing him to keep running.
 Joe was heat exhausted, tired, sleep deprived, and had a blister on his entire foot; but he found the pain cave and ran down that fucking trail.
 I felt generally fine.
 My feet were swollen and I had to loosen my shoelace, but otherwise, it was normal end of ultra stuff.
 We jogged down the trail and got to the bottom.
 John ran most of it with us, but dropped near the end.
 Four of us ran into camp together at 9:15, 27:15 into the race.
 John came in 10 minutes later.

-{% include image.html description="Sunrise from the wall." url="/img/niwots-2020/last book.jpeg" %}
+{% include image.html description="I got the last book!
+Thumbs up!" url="/img/niwots-2020/last book.jpeg" %}

 ### Thoughts